Uncertainty-aware Panoptic Segmentation: Experimental Evaluation

 \subsubsection{Calibration metric}

 This study compares the original ECE metric, utilizing the maximum probability, to the proposed uncertainty-based uECE and the panoptic pECE.
 From \tabref{tab:ECE_met} it is evident that ECE and uECE are correlated, with different tendencies in particular for smaller values.
 Differences are expected, since ECE only utilizes the maximum probability output, while uECE utilizes the overall uncertainty estimate of the network.
-The good performance of the TS network versions for ECE is expected as well, due to the direct optimization for predicting the maximum probability and due to learning the scaling parameter on the validation set.

-The overall magnitude of the pECE is higher than the other two, which is expected given that it also considers uncertainty estimation among separate instances.
+The overall magnitude of the pECE is higher than the other two, which is expected given that it gives more weight to the instances and their boundaries, which are typically the most uncertain parts of the prediction.
 Considering only the estimation of semantic segmentation uncertainties is an easier task, since the network can assign high confidences to all the grouped instances in close vicinity, as shown in \figref{fig:sem_unc}.
 This is also evident for PanopticDeepLab+Ev, which has a low uECE, but a high pECE.
 We attribute this to the lack of instance-aware uncertainty estimation.